Guide to Skiing in the Sierra Nevada (Granada, Spain)

 The terrain parks are typically the last part of the mountain to open as they need more time to prepare.

-There is a 165 metre-long half pipe (the biggest in Spain) for advanced skiers and snowboards to get some big air.
+There is a 165-meter-long half pipe (the biggest in Spain) for advanced skiers and snowboards to get some big air.

 There are also some massive jumps for professional competitions and a terrain park with little jumps for skiers wanting to get in on the action – with its own dedicated lift.
 You’ll find the ski jumps on the Loma de Dílar part of the mountain.